 One of the best choices the company made with the G42 was to retain the familiar trigger guard and trigger dimensions of its larger pistols.
 Although the trigger guard is narrower from side to side, the length, shape, finger rest and size of the trigger opening remain the same.
 The trigger itself is the same size and shape as the smooth-faced triggers used on the Gen4 pistols, with the same 0.49-inch travel distance.
 As a result, the trigger feels perfectly familiar to those who already use Glock pistols.
 Proof marks on the slide, barrel and frame indicate that the G42 is made at Glock’s Smyrna, Ga., facility right here in the United States.

-At the shooting range, the G42 proved to be one of the most comfortable and softest shooting pocket .380s I've wrapped my hands around.
+At the Range At the shooting range, the G42 proved to be one of the most comfortable and softest shooting pocket .380s I've wrapped my hands around.
 Small .380s tend to produce moderate to intense levels of felt recoil, with some loads becoming downright uncomfortable to shoot after just a few rounds.
 The felt recoil produced by the G42 was mild with standard pressure full-metal-jacket and defense-grade ammunition.
 Only when it was loaded with the hottest ammunition in the test set did it start to produce a moderate level of recoil.
 Most pocket rockets arrive with minimal, hard-to-see sights, so the full-size sight picture provided by the Glock factory sights was a welcome improvement.
 Several members of the shooting range staff gave the G42 a try, and they agreed that it is definitely a low-recoil handgun.

 The specifications for this pistol indicate that it’s supposed to leave the factory with a 5.56-pound trigger.
 A digital trigger gauge showed that although the trigger is smooth, it cycles with 7 pounds, 3 ounces of trigger pull.
 Is the trigger heavier than the standard weight because it needs to be broken in, because it’s one of the first samples off of the production line or did Glock install a heavier trigger connector than the one listed in the specification?
 Whatever the reason, the trigger was good, but not quite as good as it could be.